TimonPost/dot-quic/README.md

 1) Rust is save, language like C# and is statically typed that guarantees memory safety with zero cost abstractions, without involving a garbage collector.
 2) MsQuic is written with unsafe C code.
-3) MsQuic will be integrated in .NET 7.0 so its a waste of time to create a library with this as backing protocol.
+3) MsQuic will be integrated in .NET 7.0 so its wasted effort trying to build just that.
 4) Quinn is a very up to date protocol that is constantly being aligned with the latest drafts.
-5) Wirting QUIC in pure C# will be a lot of work.
+5) Wirting QUIC in pure C# will be a lot of work, therefore levering an existing implementation could be a good solution for now.

 ## Motivation